The rule

 Notion stores your workspace.
 Neuro Support doesn't run a separate backend.

 Your Notion workspace lives on Notion's servers.
-Notion is the data plane.
+Notion is the data plane and the AI plane.
+Your Support Agent runs inside Notion as a Custom Agent.

 Neuro Support is built on top of Notion intentionally.
 We don't run a separate Neuro Support backend storing your data.
 We don't have a Neuro Support database of client journal entries.
 The architecture is designed so that the data lives where you can see it, control it, and take it with you.